auxcodes/store-brand-reference/README.md

 **Store Search** is a website to aid Australian bike shops in searching for Australian Distributers that stock specific bike brands and parts.

 ## Updates
+- January 31 2024: Addition of a main landing page (search engine style), improvements to styling, automatic clearing of old notfications.
 - September 24 2022: Massive addition of backend data added (100+ distributors), new Store tab added to search for specific store, stores now have extra fields such as contact details.
 - May 31 2022: Version 1.0 released, all store data is online and can now be edited by uses with valid email adresses.
 - December 05 2021: Initial POC release, store data stored locally in json file.